WorldBank-Transport/ram-backend/README.md

 #### Config files
 All the config files can be found in `app/config`.
-After installing the projects there will be 3 main files:
+After installing the projects there will be 4 main files:
+  - `test.js` - Used for testing.
+There is typically no need to modify this file.
   - `local.js` - Used only for local development.
 On production this file should not exist or be empty.
   - `staging.js`
   - `production.js`

-The `production.js` file serves as base and the other 2 will override it as needed:
+The `production.js` file serves as base and will override the staging and local configuration as needed:
   - `staging.js` will be loaded whenever the env variable `DS_ENV` is set to staging.
   - `local.js` will be loaded if it exists.